gvvaughan/specl/README.md

 clearly when you say it out loud.
-The idea is that the code for the specification should be self-documenting, and easily understood by reading the code itself, rather than having half of the lines in the "spec" file be comments explaining what is going on, and needing to be kept in synch with the code being described.
+The idea is that the code for the specification should be self-documenting, and easily understood by reading the code itself, rather than having half of the lines in the spec-file be comments explaining what is going on, and needing to be kept in sync with the code being described.

 The matchers themselves are stored by just the root of their name (`be` in this case).
 See [Inverting a Matcher with